GL-Li/totalcensus/README.md

 This package extracts data from the raw data of Census 2010 summary file 1 (with urban/rural update) and returns a tidy data.table.
 The extracted data can be further processed with `data.table` or `dplyr` packages.
 Users will be able to retrieve any data from the summary file 1 conveniently from their local computers.

+## Why another R census package

+## Download raw data

-**Download raw data**: In order to use this package, the raw data need to be stored in your local computer.
+In order to use this package, the raw data need to be stored in your local computer.
 The 2010 census summary file 1 (with urban/rural update) can be downloaded from [United States Census Bureau official site](https://www2.census.gov/census_2010/04-Summary_File_1/Urban_Rural_Update/).
 The data is split into sub-folders of 50 states and DC.
 An additional sub-folder called "National/" holds summary data for the United States.
 Inside a sub-folder, for example, "Indiana/", there is a file named _in2010.ur1.zip_.
 Download this file and unzip it to a folder named with Indiana's abbriation, “IN”.
 Do this for all other states and DC.
 For the "National/" data, unzip the file to folder "US".
 You can just download the sub-folders you need.
 If you want download all of them, make sure you have enough disc space as the total file size is about 140 GB.

 ## Installation